katylava/tiller-rollover-budget/README.md

       autofill column F
 ```

-**IMPORTANT**: Make a backup copy of your Categories sheet before continuing!!!
+> :warning: **WARNING**: Make a backup copy of your Categories sheet before continuing!!!

 Then create the Apps Script file: